 CELESTE HEADLEE, HOST:

 This is TELL ME MORE, from NPR News.
-I'm Celeste Headlee.
-Michel Martin is away.
+I'm Celeste Headlee; Michel Martin is away.
 It's Thanksgiving, and many holiday celebrations are accompanied by some kind of special soundtrack, right?
-Well, today, we want to bring you some music that's not necessarily associated with any holiday, but it is recorded in the space that's about the same size, perhaps, as your grandmother's dining room.
+Well, today, we want to bring you some music that's not necessarily associated with any holiday, but it is recorded in a space that's about the same size, perhaps, as your grandmother's dining room.
 NPR's Tiny Desk concerts have been a celebrated part of NPR's music world.
 They've transported anyone with an Internet connection to a live performance at - you guessed it - an NPR cubicle.
-The venue has hosted everyone, from the Soweto Gospel Choir to Adele.
+The venue has hosted everyone from the Soweto Gospel Choir to Adele.

 (SOUNDBITE OF SONG, "ROLLING IN THE DEEP")